soos3d/connectkit-elastos-demo/README.md

 yarn dev
 ```

-## What is Lumia
+## What is ElastOS

-Lumia is a hyper-liquid, capital-efficient zkEVM leveraging advanced technologies like PolygonCDK, AvailDA, and a custom Data Availability Committee (DAC) for redundancy.
+Elastos is a decentralized peer-to-peer infrastructure that supports a secure, scalable, and modular Web3 ecosystem.
+It leverages blockchain technology to authenticate digital rights, manage smart contracts, and transform digital information into assets, paving the way for a more innovative, safer web.

-Built through a collaboration between GatewayFM and Lumia’s tech team, Lumia integrates features such as its liquidity network (Lumia Stream), decentralized sequencers and zkProvers, fast finality, and robust validity proofs.
+Optimized for dApp performance, Elastos addresses scalability challenges by leveraging a multichain architecture, providing developers an environment for decentralized solutions.

 ## Build with Particle Connect (from scratch)